 Because of this, WAY too many data breaches have occurred that could have been prevented.
 Keep in mind, most of these breaches could have been prevented simply by keeping up with security patching, following other rudimentary cybersecurity recommendations, and having basic cyber protections in place (like two-factor authentication for example).

 For a genuinely cringe-worthy example of how an industry leader could have avoided a major catastrophe (but didn’t), look no further than Yahoo.
-The infamous web giant was hacked in 2013 in an attack that left a reported 3 billion accounts exposed.
-The following year, the company was hacked again, revealing the private information and email addresses of as many as 500 million people through the use of a spear-phishing attack.
+The infamous web giant was hacked a few years back in an attack that left a reported 3 billion accounts exposed.
+Within ten months, the company was hacked again, revealing the private information and email addresses of as many as 500 million people through the use of a spear-phishing attack.

-This second attack provided the hacker with access to Yahoo’s account management tool and user database, which contains crucial information such as password challenge questions and answers, phone numbers, names, and more.
+This second attack provided the hacker with access to Yahoo’s account management tool and user database, which contained crucial information such as password challenge questions and answers, phone numbers, names, and more.

 Security doesn’t have to be an “all or nothing” proposition.
-It just needs to be taken seriously by the people within your organization — from the top on down.
-However, to adhere to regulatory requirements, there are times where security has to trump convenience.
+It just needs to be taken seriously by the people all across your organization — from the top on down — and then acted on accordingly.
+At the same time, to adhere to regulatory requirements there are times where security does have to trump convenience.

 Governing Bodies You Should Know

 In the world of cybersecurity, there are several governing bodies that you should be familiar with: